ArduPilot/ardupilot_wiki/common/source/docs/common-camera-trigger-seagull-map2.rst

 .. image:: ../../../images/camera-trigger-seagull-map2.png
     :width: 450px

-This article shows how connect and configure the `Seagull MAP2 <http://www.seagulluav.com/product/seagull-map2/>`__ so that ArduPilot can trigger a camera shutter from the pilot's transmitter or during :ref:`camera missions <common-camera-control-and-auto-missions-in-mission-planner>`.
+This article shows how connect and configure the `Seagull MAP2 <https://www.seagulluav.com/product/seagull-map2/>`__ so that ArduPilot can trigger a camera shutter from the pilot's transmitter or during :ref:`camera missions <common-camera-control-and-auto-missions-in-mission-planner>`.
 More detailed instructions are provided in the `Seagull MAP2 Manual <https://www.seagulluav.com/manuals/Seagull_MAP2-Manual.pdf>`__ and `Seagull MAP2 product support page <https://www.seagulluav.com/seagull-map2-support>`__.

-The :ref:`list of supported cameras can be found `here on Seagull UAVs Cable Finder page <https://www.seagulluav.com/map-cable-finder/>`__
+The list of supported cameras can be found `here on Seagull UAVs Cable Finder page <https://www.seagulluav.com/map-cable-finder/>`__

 The board supports two trigger modes which are determined by the servo PWM output set in the :ref:`Camera Shutter Configuration <common-camera-shutter-with-servo>` in Mission Planner: